-National Coral Reef Monitoring Plan Implementation: Biological and Socioeconomic Monitoring
+National Coral Reef Monitoring Program Implementation: Biological and Socioeconomic Monitoring

 Project Status: This project began in October 2013 and is Ongoing

 The National Coral Reef Monitoring Program (NCRMP) is a framework for conducting sustained observations of biological, climate, and socioeconomic indicators at 10 priority coral reefs across the U.S. and its territories.
 This integrated approach will consolidate monitoring of coral reefs under a uniform method in the Pacific, Atlantic, Caribbean, and the Gulf of Mexico for the first time.
 NCRMP is funded by the NOAA Coral Reef Conservation Program and supported by NCCOS and many other partners.

 Coral reefs are among the most valuable ecosystems on Earth, providing global populations with goods and services, including food, storm protection, and recreational opportunities.
 When coral reefs are threatened by climate change, unsustainable consumption, and land-based pollution, nearby communities and cultures are also at risk.
 NOAA’s Coral Reef Conservation Program has enlisted our support and that of other partners to stand watch over the condition of these fragile systems, including the people and communities closely connected to them.

 The NCRMP provides a steady flow of scientific information required to track the health of coral reefs.
 This monitoring plan consists of a broad, overarching framework within which scientific research is conducted to achieve coral reef conservation.
 The four primary goals of NCRMP are:

 Monitor the status and trends of coral reef ecosystems (including human communities),

 Monitor and assess climate-related threats to coral reefs,

 Provide a consistent flow of data and information to communities in coral reef jurisdictions, and

 Foster partnerships to expand the scope and scale of coral reef monitoring.